EdiWang/EdiTranslator/README.md

 A simple Web UI that uses the Azure AI Translator API to translate text from one language to another.

 > Please note the Azure AI Translator is NOT LLM.
-If you are looking for LLM (e.g. GPT, llama), this is not for you yet.
+Open AI support is on the way.

 ![image](https://github.com/EdiWang/EdiTranslator/assets/3304703/8b3de68c-f6aa-46c2-8ca9-a534d878d111)